Nevada Divorce with Children

 * 100% success record

-For information for all Nevada divorces, please go to our Nevada divorce home page.
+For general information on Nevada divorces, please visit our Nevada divorce home page.

-Basic Requirements when Filing a Divorce with Children in Nevada:
+Basic Requirements when Filing a Divorce in Nevada with Children:.

 Nevada District Court only takes jurisdiction over children that have lived in Nevada with you for a minimum of six (6) months.
 At that point, Nevada is considered the “home state” of the children and the Court will pass rulings on physical custody, visitation, and child support.

 Exception: If you can show an “emergency” under the Uniform Child Custody Jurisdiction Act, a Nevada judge can make rulings over children who have not resided in Nevada for six months.
 Such cases can become complicated.
 In order to protect your children’s rights and your own rights, we highly recommend that you contact us so that Attorney James E. Smith can advise you on your best course of action.

 If you find it difficult to make a decision regarding physical custody, visitation, and child support , consider addressing those issues with a professional, licensed, mediator before filing your divorce.

 Many people filing a divorce in Nevada with Children (and, or, with property to divide), find that they benefit greatly from a collaborative divorce (also known as mediated divorce) with a family law attorney.